abderrahmane02tahiri/Salles-et-Resources-Management-System/README.md

 Thank you for your interest in the Promamec Resource Management System!

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+PRMS is licensed under the MIT License.
+Refer to the LICENSE file for more details.